Powell Family Cooking

 easy old fashioned salmon patties classic skillet recipe with canned salmon hero image close up of patties on bed of arugula

 Old-fashioned salmon patties are a well-loved dish in many households.
 These patties, made with canned salmon, breadcrumbs, and a blend of flavorful seasonings, have been a go-to recipe for generations.
-This dish reminds me of simpler times, offering a hearty, nutritious meal that's quick to prepare and perfect for weeknight dinners.
+It's quick to prepare and perfect for weeknight dinners.

-If you like this recipe, you may also love our Cast Iron Salmon or our Salmon Rice Bowl Recipe.
+Love this seafood recipe?
+Try our Cast Iron Salmon or our Salmon Rice Bowl Recipe.

 Jump to: